awsdocs/aws-cdk-guide/doc_source/serverless_tutorial.md

 }
 ```

-Save it and make sure it builds and creates an empty stack\.
-Note that since we haven't wired the function to our app, the Lambda file does not appear in the output\.
+Save it and be sure it builds and creates an empty stack\.
+Because we haven't wired the function to the app, the Lambda file doesn't appear in the output\.

 ```
 npm run build
 cdk synth
 ```

-## Creating a Widget Service<a name="serverless_example_create_widget_service"></a>
+## Creating a Widget Service<a name="serverless_tutorial_create_widget_service"></a>

-Add the API Gateway, Lambda, and Amazon S3 packages to our app\.
+Add the API Gateway, Lambda, and Amazon S3 packages to the app\.

 ```
 npm install @aws-cdk/aws-apigateway @aws-cdk/aws-lambda @aws-cdk/aws-s3
 ```

-Create the Typescript file `widget_service.ts` in the `lib` directory\.
+Create the TypeScript file `widget_service.ts` in the `lib` directory\.

 ```
 import cdk = require('@aws-cdk/cdk');